Dick Holm

-Dick Holm, also known as Richard L. Holm, is an American CIA Operations Officer who served under 13 CIA directors and was awarded with the Distinguished Intelligence Medal, the CIA’s highest award.
+Dick Holm, also known as Richard L. Holm, was an American CIA Operations Officer who served under 13 CIA directors and was awarded with the Distinguished Intelligence Medal, the CIA’s highest award.

 Career

 Early career and plane crash

 Holm joined the CIA in 1961, and in his first assignment served in the CIA's secret war in Laos against the communists in the lead-up to the Vietnam War.
 Holm was then posted to the Congo and suffered near-fatal burns over 35% of his body from a plane crash.
 His horrific burns were treated by local tribesmen with a black paste made of snake oil and tree bark.
 He remained in their care for 10 days until he was finally rescued and quickly sent back to America for medical care.

 Return to service

 His body permanently scarred, Holm returned to service after two years of extensive medical care in the United States, serving for several more decades in the CIA and achieving legendary status within the Agency.
 Holm was stationed in Hong Kong from 1970 to 1973 and 1978 to 1981.
 Holm served as station chief in Brussels from 1985 to 1988.
 He was instrumental in anti–terrorism operations during Carlos the Jackal’s international terror campaign.